Dsazz/langgraph-playground/README.md

 This repository contains various projects built with **LangChain** and **LangGraph**.
 These frameworks enable the creation of robust, modular, and flexible AI applications.

+## Current Projects

+1. [Social Media Post Generator](./social-media-post-generator): Automates the creation of LinkedIn (can be replaced) posts using AI for text generation, critique, and image creation.
+2. [Image Agents](./image-agents): Handles image-related workflows using LangChain and LangGraph, including image recognition, creation, and people cropping.

 ---

 ## Visual Overview